vanHeemstraSystems/foo-management/README.md

 Based on "Awesome Quarto" at https://github.com/mcanouil/awesome-quarto

-Based on "Quarto Web" at https://github.com/quarto-dev/quarto-web
+Based on "Quarto Web" at https://github.com/quarto-dev/quarto-web and https://quarto.org/